Busirus/PyQt5-PDFInjector-Tool/README.md

 git clone https://github.com/busirus/PyQt5-PDFInjector.git
 ```

-2. Make sure that Python 3.x is installed.

-3. Install the required libraries by running the following command in the terminal:
+2. Install the required libraries by running the following command in the terminal:

 ```bash
 pip install -r requirements.txt
 ```

-4. Run the program by executing the following command:
+3. Run the program by executing the following command:

 ```bash
 python main.py